Systemic Therapy:

 About Insurance

-Truth be told, your insurance probably does not consider relationship issues medically necessary.
+As things stand, your insurance probably does not consider relationship issues medically necessary.
 Some marriage and family therapists have found a work around for this by giving one of you a diagnostic label that’s unrelated to your relationship.
 However, this is both unethical and fraudulent.

 No matter what, I recommend that call your insurance company and ask specifically if they’ll cover a diagnosis of Z-63.0 (This is the code for relationships).
 If not, ask how much of an un-diagnosed session would be reimbursed.
 Some of my clients have submitted their receipts to their insurance companies, but I cannot guarantee that yours will reimburse you.
 Read on to find out more.